 Cut

 Cutting a tanzanite crystal is a balancing act between preserving the gem's weight and enhancing its optical appeal, like color and clarity.
 In addition, a lapidary must consider the pleochroic nature of tanzanite.
 With its range of colors, many question whether violet or blue tanzanite is more common.
 Due to the structure of the stone, cutting tanzanite to bring out its violet color typically means a larger stone.
-Violet-blue gemstones are a bit less common, and gems presenting a predominantly blue hue are the rarest of all.
+Violet-blue gemstones are common, and gems presenting a predominantly blue hue are the rarest of all.

 Carat